jmhutchison/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 rolling the mouse wheel, and you can pan around by holding down the mouse wheel and dragging around in the map.

-The first feature you'll be digitizing is the athletics field:
+The first feature you'll be digitizing is the tennis courts:

 .. image:: ../_static/create_vector_data/010.png
    :align: center